New to Tango?

 4. Dress the Part

-Mayumi Milonga dressMilongas – people usually dress up a lot more.
-For ladies, sexy dresses with slits, or skirts that flow.
-Tops that show the back and shoulders are a good choice.
-Try to stay away from glitter and sequins as they can ruin a man’s shirt.
+Milongas are usually a lot more formal.
+For ladies, sexy dresses with slits, or skirts that flow with tops that show the back and shoulders are a good choice.
+Try to stay away from glitter and sequins as they can ruin a man’s shirt while you are in a close embrace.
 For men, loose, comfortable pants are a good option.
-Definitely a collard shirt, a jacket and tie if it’s a more formal milonga.
-Important: make sure you smell nice and have fresh breath.
+Definitely a button-down shirt, a jacket and a tie if it’s a more formal milonga.

 5. Go out Dancing

-So now you have taken a few lessons, made some friends, read up on the etiquette and bought some shoes.
+So now you have taken a few lessons, made some friends, read up on the etiquette and music and bought some shoes.
 You are ready for your first Milonga.
 Keep in mind, when you begin to attend Milongas, it’s a good idea to just watch.
 Watch the interactions of people on and off the dance floor.
 Notice which couple’s look like good dancers and figure out why.
-Notice which couples are moving with the flow and which one’s disturb it.
+Notice which couples are moving with the flow and which ones disturb it.
 A lot can be learned by just watching.